How to do punch needle embroidery

 What is punch needle embroidery?

 Punch needle embroidery is a popular craft for beginners, and the possibilities of projects are endless.
-As opposed to usual embroidery techniques where the needle goes through the fabric, with punch needle embroidery the needle stays on the surface.
-When the needle is punched through the fabric it leaves a lovely textured design, you'll see the similarities between it and rug making.
+As opposed to usual embroidery techniques, where the needle goes through the fabric, with punch needle embroidery, the needle stays on the surface.
+When the needle is punched through the fabric, it leaves a lovely textured design.
+You'll see the similarities between it and rug making.

 Materials you'll need for punch needle embroidery: